Cipher Digital (CIFR)

 AI Analysis | Feedback

-- Bitcoin Mining: Operating large-scale data centers with specialized computer hardware to validate transactions on the Bitcoin network and earn newly minted Bitcoin.
+- Bitcoin Mining: The company operates large-scale data centers with specialized computer hardware to validate transactions and create new blocks on the Bitcoin blockchain, earning newly minted bitcoins as a reward.

 AI Analysis | Feedback